hashberg-io/optmanage/README.rst

     print(options.validate) # True
     print(options.eq_atol)  # 0.00000001

-All options can be reset to their default values by using the :meth:`~optmanage.manager.OptionManager.reset` method of the ``options`` object:
+All options can be reset to their default values by using the `reset <https://optmanage.readthedocs.io/en/latest/api/optmanage.manager.html#optmanage.manager.OptionManager.reset>`_ method of the ``options`` object:

 .. code-block:: python